 recalling further

-a) United Nations General Assembly Resolution A/RES/78/170 of 19 December 2023 on Permanent sovereignty of the Palestinian people in the Occupied Palestinian Territory, including East Jerusalem, and of the Arab population in the occupied Syrian Golan over their natural resources;

-b) United Nations Educational, Science and Cultural Organization Resolution 42 C/COM.APX/DR.2 of 9 November 2023 on Impact and consequences of the current situation in the Gaza Strip/Palestine in all aspects of UNESCO's mandate;
+a) United Nations General Assembly and security council relevant resolutions on Palestine;

-c) Resolutions 34 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on Assistance and support to countries in special need for rebuilding their telecommunication sector;
+b) Resolutions 34 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on Assistance and support to countries in special need for rebuilding their telecommunication sector;

-d) Resolutions 125 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on Assistance and support to Palestine for infrastructure development and capacity building in the telecommunication and information technology sector;
+c) Resolutions 125 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on Assistance and support to Palestine for infrastructure development and capacity building in the telecommunication and information technology sector;

-e) Resolution 99 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on Status of Palestine in ITU;
+d) Resolution 99 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on Status of Palestine in ITU;

-f) Resolution 18 (Rev. Kigali, 2022) of World Telecommunication Development Conference, on Special technical assistance to Palestine;
+e) Resolution 18 (Rev. Kigali, 2022) of World Telecommunication Development Conference, on Special technical assistance to Palestine;

-g) Resolutions 137 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on Deployment of future networks in developing countries,
+f) Resolutions 137 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on Deployment of future networks in developing countries,

 considering